 What is the Marie Curie Raffle?

-Marie Curie promotes four raffles a year – Daffodil, Spring, Summer, and Christmas.
+Marie Curie promotes four raffles a year – Daffodil, VIP, Summer, and Christmas.
 These raffles present an opportunity to win larger prizes than the Weekly Lottery.
-Raffle tickets are £1 each and can be bought only when a Raffle is being promoted.
+Raffle tickets are £1 each and can be bought when a Raffle is being promoted.

 What can I win?